 Respect for Uniformed Forces and Other Services.
-Extend military courtesies to members Uniformed Forces, other services, and friendly foreign nations.
+Extend military courtesies to members of other uniformed forces, other services, and friendly foreign nations.
 Pay the same respect to the national anthems and flags of other nations as rendered the United States national anthem and flag.
 While not necessary to learn the identifying insignia of the military grades of all nations, you should learn the ranks, grades, and insignia of the most frequently contacted nations, particularly during an overseas assignment or deployment.